 Based on the work of Chao et al. in Arabidopsis, alterations in cell size and cell division in the root are expected to have effects on K accumulation in leaves (Chao et al. 2011).
 Two of the four subunits of the polycomb repressive complex 2 (PRC2), known to act on the cell cycle via the retinoblastoma-related proteins (RBRs), were identified as HPO genes for the K analog Rb.
 Both msi1 (GRMZM2G090217; ZmSAM-Rb) and fie2 (GRMZM2G148924; ZmSAM-Rb), members of the PRC2, are co-expressed in the ZmSAM network.
-The RBR-binding E2F-like transcription factor encoded by GRMZM2G361659 (ZmSAM-Rb) was also found, a further indication that cell cycle regulation via these proteins’ interactions could provide a common mechanism for these associations.
-Histone deacetylases from the RPD3 family are known to interact with RBR proteins as well.
+The RBR-binding E2F-like transcription factor encoded by GRMZM2G361659 (ZmSAM-Rb) was also found, further indicating that cell cycle regulation via these proteins’ interactions could provide a common mechanism for these associations.
+Histone deacetylases from the RPD3 family are also known to interact with RBR protein.
 The RPD3-like histone deacetylase 2 from maize was identified in the same HPO set (GRMZM2G136067; ZmSAM-Rb).
-The Arabidopsis homologs of both MSI and this histone deacetylase have known roles as histone chaperones, and the latter directly binds Histone H2B.
+The Arabidopsis homologs of both MSI and this histone deacetylase are known to act as histone chaperones, and the latter directly binds Histone H2B.
 Remarkably, histone H2B (GRMZM2G401147; ZmSAM-Rb) was also an HPO hit.
-Lastly, an Actin utilizing SNF2-like chromatin regulator18 (GRMZM2G126774 ZmSAM-Rb) was identified as yet another SAM-Rb hit.
+Lastly, an Actin utilizing SNF2-like chromatin regulator18 (GRMZM2G126774 ZmSAM-Rb) was identified as another SAM-Rb hit.
 This mirrors the similar finding of GO enrichment for chromatin regulatory categories in the HPO+ enrichment analysis presented above.
-Taken together these demonstrate a strong enrichment for known protein-protein interactors important for chromatin regulation and cell cycle control among the HPO set for the K analog Rb.
+Taken together, these demonstrate a strong enrichment for known protein-protein interactors important for chromatin regulation and cell cycle control among the HPO set for the K analog Rb.

-A number of transporters with known roles in ionome homeostasis were also identified among the HPO genes.
-Among these were: a P type ATPase transporter of the ACA P2B subfamily 4 (GRMZM2G140328; ZmRoot-Sr) encoding a homolog of known plasma membrane localized Ca transporters in multiple species (I. Baxter et al. 2003), an ABC transporter homolog of the family involved in organic acid secretion in the roots from the As HPO set (GRMZM2G415529; ZmRoot-As) (Badri et al. 2007), and a pyrophosphate energized pump (GRMZM2G090718; ZmPAN-Cd).
-Several annotated transporters were identified in the HPO sets for multiple elements: a sulfate transporter (GRMZM2G444801, ZmRoot-K), a cationic amino acid transporter (AC207755.3_FG005; ZmPAN-Cd, ZmPAN-Mo), and an inositol transporter (GRMZM2G142063; ZmRoot-Fe, ZmRoot-Cd, ZmRoot-Sr).
+Many transporters with known roles in ionome homeostasis were also identified among the HPO genes.
+Among these were a P type ATPase transporter of the ACA P2B subfamily 4 (GRMZM2G140328; ZmRoot-Sr) encoding a homolog of known plasma membrane localized Ca transporters in multiple species (I. Baxter et al. 2003), an ABC transporter homolog of the family involved in organic acid secretion in the roots from the As HPO set (GRMZM2G415529; ZmRoot-As) (Badri et al. 2007), and a pyrophosphate energized pump (GRMZM2G090718; ZmPAN-Cd).
+Several annotated transporters were identified in the HPO sets for multiple elements, including a sulfate transporter (GRMZM2G444801, ZmRoot-K), a cationic amino acid transporter (AC207755.3_FG005; ZmPAN-Cd, ZmPAN-Mo), and an inositol transporter (GRMZM2G142063; ZmRoot-Fe, ZmRoot-Cd, ZmRoot-Sr).

 Cadmium was well measured and affected by substantial genetic variance (Ziegler et al. 2017).
 We detected the largest number of HPO candidate genes for Cd (209 genes; See Table 4).
-Among these were the maize glossy2 gene (GRMZM2G098239, ZmPAN-Cd), which is responsible for a step in the biosynthesis of hydrophobic barriers (Tacke et al. 1995).
-This implicates the biosynthesis and deposition of hydrophobic molecules in the root in accumulation of ions and may point to root processes rather than epicuticular waxes deposition as the primary mode by which these genes may affect water dynamics.
-An ARR1-like gene, GRMZM2G067702, was also an HPO gene associated with Cd (ZmRoot).
+Among these were the maize glossy2 gene (GRMZM2G098239, ZmPAN-Cd), responsible for a step in the biosynthesis of hydrophobic barriers (Tacke et al. 1995).
+This implicates the biosynthesis and deposition of hydrophobic molecules in the root in accumulation of ions and may point to root processes, rather than epicuticular waxes deposition, as the primary mode by which these genes affect water dynamics.
+An ARR1-like HPO gene, GRMZM2G067702, was also associated with Cd (ZmRoot).
 Previous work has shown that ARR genes from Arabidopsis are expressed in the stele where they regulate the activity of HKT1 (Mason et al. 2010).
-This gene was expressed at the highest level in the stele at 3 days after sowing.
+This gene was expressed at the highest level in the stele at 3 days after sowing (DAS).